marziamostafa/mongoose-with-ts/README.md

 9. get the hello world example code from express
 10. open a src folder
-11. open a server.js file in the src folder and paste the  copied code
+11. open a server.ts file in the src folder and paste the  copied code
 12. go to ts-node-dev
 13. npm i ts-node-dev --save-dev
 14. go to github docmentation of ts-node-dev or from the usage option